Submission Guide

 9. DO NO HARM BY DESIGN

-Digital solutions must ensure that steps are taken to anticipate, prevent, and do no harm.
+Digital public goods must be designed to anticipate, prevent, and do no harm by design.

 Evidence required: